SGTMcClain/jRPG_inspired/README.md

       ```

   40. Now add a few more items and test out the inventory!!
 Everything should be working perfectly

+### Display Inventory

+Lets cleanup our inspector a little.

+1. Open the Prefabs folder and remove any existing prefabs
+2. Rename TopUI_Panel to UI_Canvas
+3. Rename Panel to TopUI_Panel
+4. If you have an X and Y in your UI_Canvas please rename them to 'Display_X_Text' and 'Display_Y_Text'.
+5. Create an empty game object inside of the TopUI_Panel and name it Location_Text
+6. If the empty game object has a rect transform on it remove that component
+7. Press 'W' on your keyboard or select the move tool and move the empty game object to a spot in between the two text fields.
+8. Put 'Display_X_Text' and 'Display_Y_Text' in 'Location_Text'
+9. Move the Save and Load Buttons to inside of the TopUI_Panel

+Creating the inventory panel

+1. Lets put the inventory on a panel of it's own.
+This should keep out inventory from running into the text and the buttons.
+2. Create a new panel inside of the TopUI_Panel -> Panel and name it Inventory_Panel
+   1. Left = 151
+   2. Right = 184
+3. Inside the Inventory Panel lets add an image and make sure that image is square
+   1. Pos X = -203
+   2. Pos Y = 20
+   3. Width = 32
+   4. Height = 32
+4. Inside of image create a text mesh pro Text (you may get a prompt to install the package)
+   1. Click Auto Size
+   2. Change the Outline to have a thickness of .01
+   3. drag the points of the text box to the edges of the square
+      1. or you can set the height and width to 32
+   4. Center you text using the center and middle Alignment
+   5. Rename the Image to Inventory_Space
+   6. Drag Inventory_Space to the Prefabs folder
+   7. Delete Inventory_Space from Inventory Panel
+   8. Remove any other prefabs that may be in the folder

 ## April 22, 2020